DevilMedlar/python-recall-training/rules.md

 Items Daddy completed before the assessment was abandoned remain historical diagnostic evidence.
 Later assistance MUST NOT retroactively convert that earlier evidence into a completed unaided assessment result.

-The original unanswered, missed, completed, or abandoned assessment evidence MUST remain factually recorded according to the established assessment structure rather than being rewritten by the later assistance.
+The original unanswered, missed, completed, or abandoned assessment evidence MUST remain factually recorded and MUST be persisted under Rule 19 when it belongs to current-run task or diagnostic state that must survive a session or model restart.
+Later assistance MUST NOT rewrite that earlier evidence.

 Individual assessment items MUST NOT receive separate performance-tier rewards, item-level technical correction, punishments, reward-state withdrawals, or immediate hint/retry cycles.
 Their results are diagnostic evidence until the assessment is completed and graded as a whole.